 Getting started with growing

-If there's one thing to make you feel rejuvenated this spring, it's getting out in the garden!
-These local growers share some advice for getting your patch thriving.
+These local growers share some advice for getting your veggie patch thriving.

 A more sustainable, organic lifestyle is not as far away as many of us would believe.
 You can start taking small, smart steps now to do your part for the environment while cultivating fresh produce within easy reach.
 We had a chat to a couple of local growers keen on helping others become fellow green thumbs, challenging some of the obstacles surrounding growing within large urban sprawls.

 Laurel Coad is the Permaculture and Bushfood nursery manager at CERES Community Environment Park in Brunswick, Melbourne.
 Formed over 35 years ago by a group of community members who wanted to use public space for growing food, CERES is a a thriving local initiative supporting a more organic inner city community.

 “The park gives a lot more than just organic food and garden plots; it supplies tours and hands on educational experiences for schools,” explains Laurel.
 “We teach students from all walks of life how to grow and maintain fresh fruit and veggies, while also supplying important messages on the environment and the ecosystem.”

 We asked Laurel about some of the benefits of growing your own food.